-Patients can be reluctant to tell you that they don’t take their medicines.
-If you don’t have a true picture of a patient’s medication-taking behavior, you may needlessly escalate his or her treatment, resulting in potential harm to the patient, unnecessary work for the practice and increased costs overall.
+If you don’t have a true picture of a patient’s medication-taking behavior, you may needlessly escalate their treatment, resulting in potential harm to the patient, unnecessary work for the practice and increased costs overall.

-Most nonadherence is intentional—patients make a rational decision not to take their medicine based on their knowledge, experience and beliefs.
-The top eight reasons for intentional nonadherence are:
+Most nonadherence is intentional with patients making a rational decision not to take their medicine based on their knowledge, experience and beliefs.
+These are the top eight reasons for intentional nonadherence.

-- Fear.
 Patients may be frightened of potential side effects.
-They may have witnessed side effects experienced by someone else who was taking the same or a similar medication and believe the medication caused the problems.
+They may have also experienced previous side effects with the same or similar medicine.
+Additionally, patients report not taking their medication because they may have witnessed side effects experienced by a friend or family member who was taking the same or similar medication.
+From seeing those side effects experienced by someone else, it may have led them to believe the medication caused those problems.

-- Misunderstanding.
-Patients may not understand the need for the medicine, the nature of the side effects or the time it will take to see results.
-This is particularly true for patients with chronic illness, because taking a medication every day to reduce the risk of something bad happening can be confusing.
-Failure to see immediate improvement may lead to premature discontinuation.
+Nonadherence can also happen when a patient does not understand the need for the medicine, the nature of side effects or the time it takes to see results.
+This is especially true for patients with chronic illness—taking a medication every day to reduce the risk of something bad happening can be confusing.

 Learn more from the AMA about what to do when patients won’t take their meds.

 When a patient has several different medicines prescribed with higher dosing frequency, the chances that they are nonadherent increase.
 Physicians can try to simplify a patient’s dosing schedule by adjusting medicines so they can be taken at the same time of day.
 Choosing long-acting drugs can also help if the dosing burden is too complex.
 Additionally, if possible, consolidate medicines by using combination products.